 Through the Cambridge International AS and A Level Economics syllabus, students learn how to explain and analyze economic issues and arguments, evaluate economic information, organize, present and communicate ideas and judgments clearly.
 The curriculum covers a range of basic economic ideas, including; an introduction to the price system and government intervention, international trade and exchange rates, the measurement of employment and inflation, and the causes and consequences of inflation.
 Students also gain an understanding of the price system, the theory of the firm, market failure, macroeconomic theory and policy, and economic growth and development.

-The Cambridge International AS and A Level Sociology syllabus offers students the opportunity to not only to explore the processes that are shaping current trends, but also to develop an understanding of the complexity and diversity of human societies and their continuities with the past.
+The Cambridge International AS and A Level Sociology syllabus offer students the opportunity to not only to explore the processes that are shaping current trends but also to develop an understanding of the complexity and diversity of human societies and their continuities with the past.
 The curriculum of this course aims to stimulate awareness of contemporary social, cultural and political issues, and focuses on the importance of examining these issues in a rigorous, reasoned and analytical way.

 Literature in English